JS-NinjaNN/GenDiff/README.md

 Gendiff is a cli-app that generates the difference between two files and outputs it in one of three formats.
 The app works with formats json and yaml(yml).
-Supported output formats: stylish, plain and json
+Supported output formats: stylish, plain and json.

 ---